Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/00-loading-an-alveo-image.md

 Some things to try to build on this experiment:

 1. Use the **xbutil** utility to query the board.
 Can you see which .xclbin file is loaded?
 2. Again using **xbutil**, which kernel(s) are present in the FPGA?
-Do you see a difference before and after t the FPGA is programmed?
+Do you see a difference before and after the FPGA is programmed?

 ## Key Takeaways